Updated: Feb 6

 Promote the bee:

 Finally, try to promote the bee as much as you can.
-I don’t think it’s best to go around “preaching” about bees but if it comes up into conversation always try to persuade people to do more.
+I don’t think it’s best to go around “preaching” about bees but if it comes up in conversation always try to persuade people to do more.
 Especially, if you have kids get them to recognise the importance of bees, so the next generation has a better understand of how and why you should take care of them.
 Even buying products with a bee symbols can increase their prominence and hopefully make people take more notice of these beautiful and amazing creature and all they do for us.